DanielBros1/Flutter-Food-App/README.md

 <br>
 <br>

-3. **Restaurant Display**: The exhibition presents restaurants with photos and basic information about the restaurant.
+3. **Restaurant Display**: Presents restaurants with photos and basic information about the restaurant.
 <br>

 The information is retrieved from the database created in the Firestore Database